-In everyday Nigerian parlance, the undesirable word “cult” is habitually conflated and interchanged with the word the “occult”.
-This is where the mistake begins.
-As such many UCGF members and members of the public have not taken the time to find out what a cult really is and are not aware they or those they love may be members of cults by proper definition and implication.
-Many cults are very secular and do not practice any kind of religious, spiritual, magical or esoteric beliefs.
+In everyday Nigerian parlance, the dreaded word “cult” is habitually conflated and interchanged with the word the “occult”.
+It is where the mistake begins.
+As such many UCGF members and members of the public have not taken the time to find out what a cult is and are not aware they or those they love may be members of cults by proper definition and implication.
+Many cults are very secular and do not practice any religious, spiritual, magical or esoteric beliefs.
 Occultism is not a core characteristic of a cult at all.

-Below, an authoritative checklist is presented which demonstrates the core characteristics of cults that are readily identifiable by members of UCGFs and non-members.
-After reading through the checklist and ticking the boxes for cult characteristics you can readily identify with a particular UCGF, you can then make up your mind by yourself if it is a cult or not.
-You might be very surprised with what you come up with.
+Below, an authoritative checklist is presented, which demonstrates the core characteristics of cults that are readily identifiable by members of UCGFs and non-members.
+After reading through the checklist and ticking the boxes for cult characteristics, you can readily identify with a particular UCGF; you can then make up your mind by yourself if it is a cult or not.
+You might be amazed at what you discover.